 Pros & Cons

-✔ High coverage caps for systems and appliances
+✔ Includes high coverage caps for systems and appliances

-✔ No limit to the number of repairs during the coverage period
+✔ Doesn’t limit the number of repairs during your coverage period

 ✘ Doesn’t offer many optional add-ons